monte-language/monte/docs/source/intro.rst

 .. sidebar:: Object Capabilities

-   Monte inherits from E a specific flavor of capability-based security known as object-capabilities.
-With object-capabilities, capability-oriented programming has the same flavor as object-oriented programming, except that capability-oriented programming takes the usual OO strictures more seriously.
-Often when using object-capabilities for security, one finds that a more secure program is simply a program that follows OO principals of modularization more closely.
+   Monte inherits from E a specific flavor of capability-based security known as object capabilities.
+With object capabilities, capability-oriented programming has the same flavor as object-oriented programming, except that capability-oriented programming takes the usual object-oriented constraints more seriously.
+Often when using object capabilities for security, one finds that a more secure program is simply a program that follows object-oriented principles of modularization more closely.

-- Distributed computing benefits from a *promise-pipelining* architecture that ensures that *deadlock cannot occur*.
+- Distributed computing benefits from a *promise-pipelining* architecture that ensures that *most deadlocks cannot occur*. [*]_

-- E has dramatic advantages for secure distributed systems.
+- Monte, like E before it, has dramatic advantages for secure distributed systems.

-   - All communication in E is strongly encrypted, transparently to the programmer. [#]_
+   - Monte offers cryptographic services directly to its users, easing the use of good cryptographic primitives.

    - Capability-based security enables the concise composition of powerful patterns of interoperation, patterns that enable extensive cooperation even in the presence of severely limited trust.

-     Excluding user interface code, a simple but effective peer-to-peer secure chat system has been written in less than 30 lines of E code; no more lines of code were required to write a basic digital-money bank server despite the severe security issues involved.
+   - The fractal nature of POLA encourages short and readable modules, leading to applications having relatively low amounts of code.
+As a consequence, the attack surface of an application is decreased and code review is easier.
+The implementors of E and CapDesk boast of implementing peer-to-peer chat systems and digital-money bank servers in hundreds, *not* tens of thousands, of lines of code.

      When the time comes for a security inspection, capability security allows simple reachability analysis to exclude huge swaths of code because they cannot embody a threat.
-As a consequence, auditing a system for security becomes cost effective to an extent that is simply unimaginable with other approaches [#]_.
+As a consequence, auditing a system for security becomes cost- effective to an extent that is simply unimaginable with other approaches [#darpa]_.

    - With Monte, it is straightforward to create systems that run across the Internet that are as secure and safe as if the entire system